8-Hour-HAZWOPER-Refresher

-8 Hour HAZWOPER Refresher Online Training
+8 Hour HAZWOPER Refresher Training Online – OSHA Compliant Annual Renewal

-Complete your required annual HAZWOPER refresher online with expert-developed training built for workers, supervisors, contractors, and employers.
 OSHACode® provides a self-paced learning experience designed to help previously trained workers maintain current knowledge, reinforce safe work practices, and meet annual training expectations under hazardous waste operations standards.
+Our training includes scenario-based HAZWOPER components with our exclusive CompetencyScenario™ framework.

 $65.00